sarthak-srivastava/NaturalDisasterPredict/README.md

 Use of CNN+LSTM.
 CNN - convolution neural network to act as filter of deciding the relevant factors for prediction from a pool of available suspected features for natural disaster prediction.
 Long Short Term Memory Reccurrent Neural Nets for making a prediction out of the selected features regarding classes consisting of 1.
 No disaster 2.
 Drought 3.
 Flood 4.
 Storm 5.
 Epidemic.

 ### Earthquake prediction features:
-1. Unusual Animal Behaviour, 2.
-Hydrochemical Precursors, 3.
-Temperature Change, 4.
-Water Level, 5.
-Radon Gas, 6.
-Oil Wells, 7.
-Theory of Seismic Gap, 8.
-Foreshocks, 9.
+1. Hydrochemical Precursors, 2.
+Temperature Change, 3.
+Water Level, 4.
+Oil Wells, 5.
+Theory of Seismic Gap, 6.
+Foreshocks, 7.
 Changes in Seismic Wave Velocity

 ### Drought Prediction:
 Among other features as rainfall records, past data records and historical correlations, use of Standardized precipitation Index (SPI) as data input.